Spark-Pet/spark-pet.github.io/evaluation.md

 #### Scenario 3
 _Prompt_: You have been using SparkPet for a few days and you want to join a challenge to further motivate yourself and earn more $bones (which can be used to purchase accessories for your pet).

-_Success_: User joins a challenge and is excited to meet challenge goal.
+_Success_: User browses current challenges and finds one that they want to try.
 User wants to earn $bones and make their pet happy with new accessories.

 #### Scenario 4
 _Prompt_: You have been using SparkPet for a few days and you want to see how you are doing compared to other users.